jbk2/ubuntu-setup-deploy/README.md

     - root /path/to/your/html
     - define your location route contexts see example of a server context setup for ssl in this repo; 'nginx/sites-available/default

+## DNS _(via cloudflare)_
+- To assign a domain name to the EC2 instance you must:
+  1. Initially, manually create 2 DNS 'A records' pointing to the EC2 instance's public IP address:
+    - one named; 'www'
+    - one named; 'domain_name.tld'
+  2. Update the variable values in the ./dns-update.sh with:
+    - cloudflare api token for domain (via https://dash.cloudflare.com/profile/api-tokens)
+    - domain's cloudflare zone - get value from cloudflare api at below endpoint:
+    `curl -X GET "https://api.cloudflare.com/client/v4/zones" -H "Authorization: Bearer YOUR_API_TOKEN" -H "Content-Type: application/json"`
+    - the dns record(s) name and id - get value from cloudflare api at below endpoint:
+    `curl -X GET "https://api.cloudflare.com/client/v4/zones/YOUR_ZONE_ID/dns_records" -H "Authorization: Bearer YOUR_API_TOKEN" -H "Content-Type: application/json"`
+  3. Ensure that the setup.sh script unit named 'auto_update_dns' has run, after the dns-update.sh variables values are updated.
+  4. ssh into the server (update ~/.ssh/config for easy ssh login with the EC2 instance's public ip, delete old 'known hosts') and run `systemctl status dns_update.service` to check that the systemd service has been created (it should be loaded and enabled, but inactive because it only runs on restart).
+If systemd service created successfully, then the DNS records will be now be automatically updated via cloudflare's API on each server restart.